Updated: June 2022

 No, there is not.

-The Act does not provide protection to individuals who choose not to wear a mask or be vaccinated as a matter of personal preference.
+The Act does not provide protection to individuals who choose not to wear a mask as a matter of personal preference.

 Not always.
-You must be able to establish, through independent medical evidence, that your disability prevents you from wearing a mask or getting a vaccine.
+You must be able to establish, through independent medical evidence, that your disability prevents you from wearing a mask.

 Masking: Medical evidence supporting your inability to wear a mask as well as information about the basis on which the medical service provider arrived at their opinion regarding whether you need an exemption is required during the complaint process.
 This may mean that we will need to speak directly to the medical service provider.